Two Identities relating Eisenstein series on classical groups: Application of Bessel coefficients to on : descent to

-The Fourier coefficient \eqref{6.22} is obtained by applying the Fourier coefficient with respect to $\tilde{\psi}_{V_{ni,1^n}}$ to the elements of $\Delta(\tau,i+1)$ obtained as $a\mapsto f_{\Delta(\tau, i+1),s}(\hat{a}x)$.
-This Fourier coefficient corresponds to the partition $(n+1,1^{ni-1})$, and by Prop. \ref{prop 1.2}, this Fourier coefficient is zero on $\Delta(\tau,i+1)$.\\ It remains to examine the contributions of $I_{2ni+1}$ and $\gamma_0$ to \eqref{6.18}, and it is straightforward to check that we get the two terms of \eqref{6.11}. \end{proof} Next, let us show that the two summands in \eqref{6.11} are Eisenstein series. \begin{thm} Both functions $\Lambda^\pm(f_{\Delta(\tau,i+1),s})$, defined for $Re(s)$ sufficiently large by the integrals in Theorem \ref{thm 6.1}, admit analytic continuations to meromorphic functions of $s$ in the whole plane.
+It remains to examine the contributions of $I_{2ni+1}$ and $\gamma_0$ to \eqref{6.18}, and it is straightforward to check that we get the two terms of \eqref{6.11}. \end{proof} Next, let us show that the two summands in \eqref{6.11} are Eisenstein series. \begin{thm} Both functions $\Lambda^\pm(f_{\Delta(\tau,i+1),s})$, defined for $Re(s)$ sufficiently large by the integrals in Theorem \ref{thm 6.1}, admit analytic continuations to meromorphic functions of $s$ in the whole plane.
 They define smooth meromorphic sections of

 Thus, $\mathcal{D}_{\psi,ni}(E(f_{\Delta(\tau,i+1),s}))$ is the sum of two Eisenstein series on $\SO_{2ni}(\BA)$; the first corresponds to the section $\Lambda^+(f_{\Delta(\tau,i+1),s})$ of $\rho_{\Delta(\tau,i),s}$, and the second corresponds to the section $h\mapsto \Lambda^-(f_{\Delta(\tau,i+1),s})(h^{\omega'_0})$ of